feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> [1] "Sure!
-Did you know that date palms can produce up to 200 pounds of dates per year, and some date seeds have been found to be over 2,000 years old and still able to germinate?
-That's some ancient fruit power!"
+Did you know that date palms can live for over 100 years and continue to produce fruit throughout their lifetime?
+Some ancient date palm trees are believed to be over 2,000 years old!"
 agent$invoke("And one more.")
 #> [1] "Absolutely!
-Dates are so naturally sweet that they have been used as a natural sweetener in Middle Eastern cuisines for thousands of years—kind of like nature's candy!"
+Dates are one of the sweetest fruits in the world—just one date contains about 16 grams of natural sugars, making them a tasty and energy-packed snack!"

 # Clear all messages except the system prompt
 agent$reset_conversation_history()